-Data generated by applications can be platform-dependent (SAS), although this is becoming uncommon.
+Data generated by applications can be platform-dependent (SAS), although this is increasingly rare.
 If this is the case, conversion utilities or a common "interchange" data format usually exist.
 Incompatibilities between data files created by different releases of the same application are common.
 Typically newer application releases can read data files produced by older ones, but not vice-versa.
-Usually data is "irreversibly" converted to the newer format, so you will need to keep a backup copy in the old format if you need to keep using the older version of the program.
+Usually data is irreversibly converted to the newer format, so you will need to keep a backup copy in the old format if you need to keep using the older version of the program.

 A small number of packages require sourcing a file containing application-specific settings or commands after adding the relevant locker but before giving the launch command; this is one of the primary reasons for using the setup command instead of add (Gaussian).
 This attaches the locker and automatically runs commands contained in a dotfile script .attachrc or .attachrc.bash at the top level of the locker.